 Apart from the main events celebrated throughout the country, not every place in Greece celebrates Easter in the same way.
 Below are some of the unique festivities with local flavor and distinctive traditions.

-Usually, Greek Orthodox Easter period occurs later than the Catholic Easter period.
+Usually, the Greek Orthodox Easter period occurs later than the Catholic Easter period.
 This year, Easter Sunday falls on April 9th.

 The celebration of Easter in Corfu is so spectacular giving a thought-provoking and joyous experience to the first-time visitor to the island.
-The customs and traditions of this huge festival are traced back to the Orthodox Christianity, Roman Catholic culture, Eastern influence, and pagan traditions.
-Variety of customs take place during Holy Week, among them the most impressive being the throwing of clay pitchers, called Botides.
+The customs and traditions of this huge festival are traced back to Orthodox Christianity, Roman Catholic culture, Eastern influence, and pagan traditions.
+A variety of customs take place during Holy Week, among them the most impressive being the throwing of clay pitchers, called Botides.
 On Great Saturday at 11 am, in the historic Venetian center of Corfu town the Corfiotes throw ceramic pots of all sizes out of their windows and balconies, smashing them onto the streets and creating a deafening clamor.
 It is believed that the pot throwing symbolizes the exorcism of the evil spirits and death.
 In contrast to the rest of Greece, the procession of Epitaphios in Corfu takes place on Great Saturday morning, carrying the mummified remains of Corfu’s patron saint, St. Spyridon accompanied by the famous philharmonic bands of the island.

 Apart from the cultural opportunities of the Corfiot Easter, you will feel surprised by the natural beauties of the island, the green landscapes, the charming villages and the local cuisine which flirts with West and East flavors.